 Victoria is an experienced banking and legal professional having formerly held roles with ANZ Institutional Bank and Allens Arthur Robinson (now Allens Linklaters).
 Victoria is a former board member of Learning for Life and a current board member and Treasurer for Regional Arts Victoria.
 In addition to her finance, risk and legal skills, Victoria brings experience and knowledge from her active involvement in the early education sector, including through her role as President of a community kindergarten.

 Sarah Wood, B.A., P.G.
 Dip.
 Psych, M.Ed.
 Psych, M.A.P.S.

-In July, Claire spoke at the 2019 ABA Today Conference.
+In July 2019, Claire presented at the ABA Today Conference.